f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 .. image:: ../images/desktop.png

 The BIG-IP login screen should open in the first tab.
+Other tabs will open with links to applications that we will test later in the lab.

 .. image:: ../images/bigip_login.png